Private Equity • Value Creation • Portfolio Operations

 The strongest strategic argument is not that SpendWell helps one company buy better.
 It is that SpendWell can create a new line of sight across multiple operating companies.

-That line of sight can include what is being requested, what is waiting for approval, what vendors are being considered, what commitments are forming, and where budget exposure may be building before reports are published.
+That line of sight can include what is being requested, what is waiting for approval, what vendors are being considered, what commitments are forming, what expenses are being coded, and where budget exposure may be building before reports are published.

 System of record vs. system of control

 Traditional ERP and accounting systems record transactions after they occur.
-SpendWell introduces a layer of control by structuring how purchasing decisions are formed before they become transactions.
+SpendWell introduces a layer of control by structuring how purchasing and expense decisions are formed before they become transactions.

 What PE teams can see earlier